hpgross/ff1-pr-NES-rebalance/README.md

 Credits:

-randyrobbinsmusic for the item price changes brazilrules for updating the mod for Memoria/Magicite usage
+randyrobbinsmusic for the item price changes brazilrules for updating the mod for Magicite usage gvdn for identifying a bug SE introduced in 1.20 and developing a fix